malties/carSteeringAlgorithm/code-of-conduct.md

 We also plan on staying in touch through Facebook Messenger.
 Meetings will be held via Discord.

 ## How will we solve conflicts?

+Depending on the type of conflict, whether it’s a personal issue or a disagreement over how a problem or task should be solved, we will start with a discussion between the people involved.
+If it cannot be resolved in this way, we will discuss the problem as a group, and if it is something pertaining to implementation, we will vote as a group on what we believe the best decision will be.